open-telemetry/opentelemetry-java/RELEASING.md

 or the Github [compare tool](https://github.com/open-telemetry/opentelemetry-java/compare/) to view a summary of all commits since last release as a reference.

+## Release cadence

+This repository roughly targets monthly minor releases from the `main` branch on the Friday after the first Monday of the month.

 ## Preparing a new major or minor release

 * Close the release milestone if there is one.